-Stock Exchanges are basically service provider where investor buy and sell shares and earn profit.
-Prior to demutualization these stock exchanges are run by the person who bought “seats” and also called broker who charge commission on every transaction.
+Stock Exchanges are basically service providers where investors buy and sell shares and earn a profit.
+Prior to demutualization, these stock exchanges are run by the person who bought “seats” and also called the broker who charges a commission on every transaction.

-This system was not healthy for the investors because they don’t have voice and cannot control the affairs of these Exchanges.
-Basically there was a great conflict of interest between brokers who are also owner of these Exchanges and investor who buy and sell the shares.
+This system was not healthy for the investors because they don’t have a voice and cannot control the affairs of these Exchanges.
+Basically there was a great conflict of interest between brokers who are also the owner of these Exchanges and investors who buy and sell the shares.

 So the need was felt to convert the basic structure of the Stock exchanges.
-Than for the first time in 1993 demutualization of Stockholm Stock Exchange occurred.
+Then for the first time in 1993 demutualization of the Stockholm Stock Exchange occurred.

-This process resolved many problem and at the same time also gave rise to other new problems.
+This process resolved many problems and at the same time also gave rise to other new problems.

 Meaning of Demutualization

 This process was not so simple because government consent is needed to convert membership rights into shares.
-Which will followed by the initial public offer and then listing of the exchange with transferable shared.
+Which will be followed by the initial public offer and then listing of the exchange with transferable shared?

-Exchange became a limited company for profit.
-In this way access to stock exchange is not restricted anymore to membership.
-The first converted stock exchange was Stockholm Stock Exchange in 1993 afterwards this trend become popular.
+The exchange became a limited company for profit.
+In this way, access to the stock exchange is not restricted anymore to membership.
+The first converted stock exchange was the Stockholm Stock Exchange in 1993 afterward this trend becomes popular.

-There are many exchanges which give profits to its owners but these are not demutualized.
+There are many exchanges that give profits to its owners but these are not demutualized.
 The core difference lies in the segregation of ownership and membership.

 The more correct definition is given by the World Federation of Exchanges.
 Which is “The demutualization of an exchange is a process.
 In which non-profit member-owned organization is transformed into a for-profit shareholder corporation.
 Ownership is somewhat open”.